Michael Atingi-Ego

-Michael Atingi-Ego is a Ugandan economist, who was appointed Governor of the Bank of Uganda, on 10 February 2025.
+Michael Atingi-Ego (born 1965) is a Ugandan economist, who was appointed Governor of the Bank of Uganda, on 10 February 2025.
 At the time of his appointment, he served as the Deputy Governor Bank of Uganda and previously, as executive director of the Macroeconomics and Financial Management Institute of Eastern and Southern Africa (MEFMI), based in Harare, Zimbabwe.

 Background and education

 Atingi-Ego was born in Uganda.
 He attended local primary and secondary schools.
 He holds a bachelor's degree in Economics from Makerere University, Uganda's oldest and largest public university.
 His degree of Master of Arts in Economics was awarded by the Cardiff Business School, in the United Kingdom (UK).
 His Doctor of Philosophy degree, also in Economics, was obtained from the University of Liverpool, also in the UK.

 Career

 He started out at the Bank of Uganda.
 He rose through the ranks to become the executive director, of Research.
 In 2008, he took up an assignment with the International Monetary Fund (IMF) as deputy director of the African Department (AFR), based in Washington, DC.
 In September 2018, he was appointed as executive director at MEFMI.

 After vetting by the Parliament, he replaced Louis Kasekende, whose 10-year term at the central bank ended in January 2020.
 Dr Atingi-Ego assumed office as Deputy Governor of Bank of Uganda, on 3 August 2020.